scan-lan/Group-Project/README.md

 # Software Engineering Methods

-Starrin: Lukas Paling and Marco De Luca
+Starring: Lukas Paling and Marco De Luca

 With Craig Gordon as Scrum Master and Luke Scanlan as Product Owner